-This icon was 'written by God with the hands of Sister Mary Stella' of Hyning Monastery near Lancaster.
-It was commissioned on the occasion of the bicentenary of restoration of the Society of Jesus, 1814 - 2014.
-Based on the traditional Christ Pantocrator, it shows Christ the Teacher surrounded by the apostles, peoples of different races, genders and ages, and includes St Ignatius Loyola (1491 - 1556), founder of the Society of Jesus and of Jesuit schools.
+This icon of Christ the Teacher was 'written by God with the hands of Sister Mary Stella' of Hyning Monastery near Lancaster.
+It was commissioned on the occasion of the bicentenary of the worldwide restoration of the Society of Jesus (1814-2014).
+Based on the traditional Christ Pantocrator, it shows Christ the Teacher surrounded by the apostles, peoples of different races, genders and ages, and includes St Ignatius Loyola (1491-1556), founder of the Society of Jesus and of Jesuit schools.